johnnyw66/picoflipperzero/README.md

 I ignore any RAW_DATA lines which are not a multiple of 4 bytes - usually those at the end of the data.
 The PIO instructions produces a closer match to the audio produced by the Flipper, compared to using Python code.

+## Further Improvements?

+We are still using a Python **for-loop** to step through the data - so this will still be subject to Python's overhead and uncertainity when it comes to making precise timings.
+At some point I intend to use **DMA (Direct Memory Access)** to remove the need for Python to populate the PIO buffer input.

+Watch this space!!

 ## Thanks

 Thanks to Derek Jamison for his explanation on the FlipperZero '.sub' RAW_DATA format!